GST Fundamentals: All About Goods and Services Tax in India

 Reverse Charge

-Presently, similar provisions of Reverse Charge are available in Service Tax for the services like Manpower supply, Mutual fund agent, Works contract, Goods Transport Agencies etc. In the GST regime, reverse charge may be applicable for both services as well as goods.
+Presently, similar provisions of Reverse Charge are available in Service Tax for the services like Manpower supply, Mutual fund agents, Works contract, Goods Transport Agencies etc. In the GST regime, reverse charge may be applicable for both services as well as goods.

 Conclusion